mcallegari/qlcplus/README.md

 ## My use case

-I am a volunteer light and sound technician for a stage show.
+I am a volunteer light and sound technician for an annual stage show.
 My primary use for this software is pre-programmed light shows ran to music using Show Manager, and shows that are driven live from prepared scenes, collections, chasers and EFX using the Virtual Console with separate sound.
 I also want to enhance the QLC+ V5 workflow for users.

-I depends on all of these new features as my daily driver while I'm working on shows.
+I depends on all the new features and fixes which are my daily driver while I'm working on shows.
 Others might use them too.

 ## Introduction